unmovingcastle/log/_sources/software/learning_root/Retrieving_TVector3.md

 [explained](https://root-forum.cern.ch/t/retrieving-tvector3-from-a-tree/57239/5?u=unmovingcastle)
 on the ROOT forum.

+(subsec:ttreereader)=
 ## the newer way
 The method introduced above worked for me when I create a simple tree containing a simple vector.
-However, it did not work when I tried to retrive the branch "eventSummary.neutrino.path.direction", which is a `TVector3`.
+However, it did not work when I tried to retrieve the branch "eventSummary.neutrino.path.direction", which is a `TVector3`.
 I don't know why I keep getting a segmentation fault, but here is another [more modern method](https://stackoverflow.com/a/28332810)